weberBen/ChoiceFreeGenerator/README.md

 # Interface <a name="Interface"/>

-All the functions about generating and modifying graph are written in C. But all the display part is a script python (because python can use networkx for oriented graph and SNAKES for petri net).
+All the functions about generating and modifying graph are written in C. But all the display parts are python scripts (because python can use networkx for oriented graph and SNAKES for petri net).
 Thus, we had to connect C functions with python.
-So simplest solution for now is to create a server socket in C that collects python request, process the request and send back the result to python; ctypes was kind of unsatisfying.
+So the simplest solution for now is to create a server socket in C that collects python request, process the request and send back the result to python; ctypes was kind of unsatisfying.
 All the described process can be visualize on the following figure :

 <img src="Annexes/Images/Py_interface.png" width="60%"  align="middle">